 Lead Reactivity in Dogs: Causes, Solutions & Treats That Work

 Walking your dog should be a joyful experience — for both of you.
 But if your dog reacts on the lead by barking, lunging, or pulling, it can quickly become stressful.
-At Bark with Buster, we understand how frustrating lead reactivity can be, and we’re here to help.
-This guide covers what lead reactivity is, why some dogs react this way, and practical tips — including how preservative free dog treats can support your training journey.
+This guide covers what lead reactivity is, why some dogs react this way, and practical tips — including how high value natural rewards can support your training journey.

 What Is Lead Reactivity?